-DC: Kicking things off with People’s Science, how did you get started on that project and what were some of the biggest takeaways that you got from doing that examination and writing the book?
+SCI: Kicking things off with People’s Science, how did you get started on that project and what were some of the biggest takeaways that you got from doing that examination and writing the book?

 RB: My book grew out of my dissertation, which I completed as a graduate student at UC-Berkeley.

 When we think about the stem cell research initiative, on the surface it seems like a democratic process where voters approved public funding of research.
 But there were all kinds of implicit biases and forms of exclusion that we should try to be attentive to and address in future initiatives.

 In the case of the stem cell initiative, it was a public initiative, but there was a particular vision of “the public” that [its leaders] had in mind.
 It assumed a public where there were a lot of patient advocates who already understood and believed in the importance and the potential of stem cell research.

 And there really wasn’t a space for anyone who questioned that potential or who didn’t understand enough about the science to support it, to engage the process in a meaningful way.